aseyq/trentomathr/README.md

 # University of Trento - Mathemathics - R Programming Module
 You will find the updates in this page
 Course Hours: Monday 5pm - 7pm  AULA 2B
+Instructor: Ali Seyhun Saral <ali.saral@unibo.it>
 ## Schedule
 | Date      |   |
 |-----------|---|